 Find the RCinPower Wasp Major 22.6-6.5 1860KV here:

 EMAX ECO II 2207 (Cheapest Worth Having)

-Rumors suggest that Emax is selling the ECO II motors at a loss, trying to match the cheapest motors on the market.
-Priced at only $16, the Emax ECO II has been proven to be one of the best budget FPV motors over the years.
+According to rumour, Emax is selling the ECO II motors at a lost, just trying to match the cheapest motors on the market.
+I found it to be believable because this motor is only $16!
+We have no way to prove it, but the Emax ECO II has been proven to be some of the best budget FPV motors over the years.